yantiz/Linux-Server-Configuration/README.md

 # Linux Server Configuration
-This project is to configure an Apache HTTP Server to host my previous Flask application named [Item Catalog](https://github.com/yantiz/Item-Catalog).
+This project is to configure an Apache HTTP Server supported by Amazon Web Service to host my previous Flask application named [Item Catalog](https://github.com/yantiz/Item-Catalog).

 ### Instruction on how to remotely access my web server via SSH